AstrobioMike/GToTree/README.md

 ## Dependencies
 > **NOTE: The [conda installation](https://github.com/AstrobioMike/GToTree/wiki/installation#conda-quickstart) takes care of all of these!**

-### Required to use at all:
+**GToTree will print out a `citations.txt` file with citation information specific for your run.
+Please be sure to cite the developers appropriately :)**

+### Default usage:
-If you use GToTree, please cite these folks :)
+If you use GToTree with default settings, please cite these folks :)

 - **[Biopython](https://biopython.org/wiki/Download)** - [citation](https://academic.oup.com/bioinformatics/article/25/11/1422/330687)
 - **[HMMER3](http://hmmer.org/download.html)** v3.2.1 - citation: they note in the [user manual](http://eddylab.org/software/hmmer/Userguide.pdf) to cite [the website](http://hmmer.org/download.html), but there is also [this paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002195)